Wldcmzy/Mine-Sweeper-MultiPlayer/README_en.md

 [中文](./README.md) | **English**

-Not good at English, this document maybe difficult to understand.
+The writer not good at English, this document maybe difficult to understand.

 ## Introduction